In major religion case, U.S. top court weighs Maryland cross case

 The Establishment Clause's scope is contested, so comments by the justices suggesting a willingness to allow greater government involvement in religious expression will be closely scrutinized.

-The cross has the backing of President Donald Trump's administration and members of the American Legion veterans' group, who hold memorial events at the site.
+The cross has the backing of President Donald Trump's administration and members of the American Legion, who hold memorial events at the site.
 Veterans and their relatives have said the monument has no religious meaning despite being in the shape of a Christian cross, calling the lawsuit misguided and hurtful.

 Aside from its shape, the cross has no other religious themes or imagery.